Apple's Siri puts voice-enabled search in spotlight

 The interest in voice is already sparking acquisitions, with Nuance setting its sights on phones based on Google's Android operating system.
 Last month, it bought Vlingo, a developer of voice-control apps for a phones based on Android.

-Android phone manufacturers -- all major rivals of Apple -- include Samsung Electronics Co Ltd, HTC Corp and Motorola Mobility, which Google is buying.
+Android phone manufacturers -- all major rivals of Apple -- include Samsung Electronics Co Ltd (005930.KS), HTC Corp (2498.TW) and Motorola Mobility (MMI.N), which Google is buying.

 In the meantime, some developers are helping phone makers bridge the gap.
 A new app called "Ask Ziggy," launched a few weeks ago on Microsoft Windows-based smartphones, is generating buzz among users as it allows them to update Facebook, Twitter, answer texts and questions -- all through speech.